-Director since: IPO Board committees Compensation (Chair) Other public company directorships: B. Riley Financial (NASDAQ: RILY); Heska Corporation (NASDAQ: HSKA)
+Age: 75 Director since: IPO Board committees: Compensation (Chair) Other public company directorships: B. Riley Financial (NASDAQ: RILY);

-- Board member since completion of 2013 IPO.
-Founder of VCA Inc. ("VCA"), formerly a publicly traded national animal healthcare company purchased in 2017 by Mars Inc., providing veterinary services, diagnostic testing and various medical technology products and related services to the veterinary market.
-Served as a CEO and President at VCA since its inception in 1986, and served as the Chairman of the Board from inception through September 2017.
-President, Chief Executive Officer, a Director and co-founder of AlternaCare Corp., a publicly held company that owned, operated and developed - freestanding out-patient surgical centers from 1983-1985.
-Officer of American Medical International, Inc., an owner and operator of health care facilities from 1978-1983.
+- Board member since completion of 2013 IPO. - Founder of VCA Inc. ("VCA"), formerly a publicly traded national animal healthcare company purchased in 2017 by Mars Inc., providing veterinary services, diagnostic testing and various medical technology products and related services to the veterinary market.
+Served as a CEO and - President at VCA since its inception in 1986, and served as the Chairman of the Board from inception through September 2017.

+President, Chief Executive Officer, a Director and co-founder of AlternaCare Corp., a publicly held company that owned, operated and developed freestanding out-patient surgical centers from 1983-1985.

+Officer of American Medical International, Inc., an owner and operator of health care facilities from 1978-1983. - Serves on the Board of B. Riley Financial and previously served on the Board of Heska Corporation from 2020-2023.

-- Bachelor's degree from the State University of New York at Cortland. - MBA with a certification in hospital and health administration from Cornell University.
+- Bachelor's degree from the State University of New York at Cortland.
+MBA with a certification in hospital and health administration from Cornell University.